Which place is cheaper, Rome or Dublin?

 Here are a few nightlife and alcohol tours and activities from local tour providers in Rome:

-Rome is bigger, and its population is about 2.5 times larger than the population of Dublin.
-When comparing the population of Dublin vs. Rome, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Rome has a larger population, and is about 3 times larger than the population of Dublin.
+When comparing the sizes of Dublin and Rome, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.